Buying real estate in Brazil?

 Sources: The Rio Times, Trading Economics, BRIC Group

-4) Brazil's booming population and rapid urbanization drive an unstoppable demand for new housing developments
+4) With a large population and growing urbanization, there’s a steady demand for new housing developments

 In 2023, Brazil's urban population hit nearly 190 million, marking a steady rise from the previous year.